New & Early Stage Investigators

 Peer Review – For both New Investigator (NI) and Early Stage Investigator (ESI) applications, peer reviewers are instructed to focus more on the proposed approach than on the track record, and to expect less preliminary data than would be provided by established investigators.
 Institute staff members pay special attention to applications from NI and ESI investigators as well.

 NIH no longer has a program for rapid turnaround for NI applications.
-Per the updated NIH Policy for Review and Resubmission of New Investigator R01 Applications, NI R01 applications will be reviewed on the same timeline as other applications submitted to the same FOA.
+Per the updated NIH Policy for Review and Resubmission of New Investigator R01 Applications, NI R01 applications will be reviewed on the same timeline as other applications submitted to the same NOFO.
 NI R01 applications will be clustered together for review within a meeting.

 NIs and ESIs are strongly encouraged to contact their program director to discuss the decision of when to resubmit a revised application.